ADC Resources for Research

 Finding Articles Cited in Bibliographies

-The sources cited in a bibliography are good starting points for further research.
+The sources cited in a bibliography (also known as the References or Works Cited page) are good starting points for further research.

 If you find a journal article in a bibliography, use the journals tab on the library home page and type the journal title (not the article title) in the search box.
 If the library has access to this particular journal, you will be directed to “search within this publication.”
 If we do not have full-text access to an article you need, you can utilize interlibrary loan.